canyon289/canyon289.github.io/dev/content/articles/DockerForDS.md

 Know the feeling when you use a tool that "just works"? instead of feeling like you're wasting time and growing frustrated, you end up being more productive?

-For Bayesian practioners, one such tool is ArviZ.
+For Bayesian practitioners, one such tool is ArviZ.
-This Python package allows users to performed detailed exploratory analyses of Bayesian models.
+This Python package allows users to perform detailed exploratory analyses of Bayesian models.
 Bayesian practitioners should be able to use their inference library of choice, and be able to visualize their results, with no pain and no time taken away from the real work-interpreting results.